1. OBJECTIVE OF THE POLICY

 Koda’s websites will not collect information about individuals using our websites except where it is knowingly provided.

-In order to provide financial services to our investors, we need to request and retain some personal information.
+In order to provide financial services to our clients, we need to request and retain some personal information.
 This allows us to process applications, administer your accounts and provide you with information.
 We may also use your personal details to communicate with you about products and services and comply with relevant laws.
-We consider all information about our investors to be private and confidential.
+We consider all information about our clients to be private and confidential.

 These laws regulate the way organisations: